tincotema/mcstas-python-wrapper/README.md

 The Functionality is build around the two Classes variables and mcvariables.

-### Class variables
+### Dict variables
-Parameters of the class variables are global variables that apply to any simulation and contains the location of the main working directory.
+Parameters of the dict variables are global variables that apply to any simulation and contains the location of the main working directory.
-It is automatically generated with the 'mcpw_setup' command and is saved in local_var.py
+It is automatically generated with the 'mcpw_setup' command and is saved in local_var.py It belongs to a single host

-The typical name vor the initialized class is 'var'.
+The typical name vor this dict is 'var'.

-The class variables you will find the most usefull will be:
+The dict entrys you will find the most usefull will be:

--var.p_local The Local Working directory (Absolute Path; a Path object) -var.sim_res The simulation result folder in your p_local dir.
+-var['p_local'] The Local Working directory (Absolute Path; a Path object) -var['sim_res'] The simulation result folder in your p_local dir.

 All other variables should not be necessary to use in your code.

-### Class mcvariables
+### Dict mcvariables
-Parameters of the class mcvariables contain all important values to run a simulation.
+Parameters of the dict mcvariables contain all important values to run a simulation.
 The mcpw_setup command will create it from the given instrument file and put it into instrument_name.py file.

-The typical name vor the initialized class is 'mcvar'.
+The typical name vor the dict is 'mcvar'.

-The class variables you will find the most usefull will be:
+The dict entrys you will find the most usefull will be:

--mcvar.dn The drectory(name) of a particular simulation -mcvar.sweep see Sweep Class below
+-mcvar['sim'] The directory(name) of a particular simulation

-All other variables should be self explanatory
+All other entrys should be self explanatory

-If one of the variables of your instrument is set to self.scan, the program will run as many simulation steps as defined in the scan variable (see Scan Class below).
+If one of the variables is an object of the Scan class, the program will run as many simulation steps as defined in the scan variable (see Scan Class below).
 You can only scan one variable at a time with this method.
 To scan multiple variables at once see 'Scaning with csv file'.